A Coaching Model Created by Marta Simonetti

 Setting the stage or coaching session is a space for a client to open up, to voice the issues, and for the coach to get to know the client and the work to be done.
 An important principle here is self-awareness, derived from Daniel Goleman’s research on emotional intelligence, which can guide clients to inner exploration and help determine what to let go of and what to work on further.
 It is seen as a starting point to begin one’s journey but it could as effectively represent a reference point to come back to at any stage in the coaching.

 The concept of exploring in coaching can be achieved in several ways.
 The five sheaths are an ancient and still used model in yoga philosophy, embedded in both physical practice and theoretical study, to unveil the different layers of being and consciousness.
-Working on one’s health, concentration, mindfulness of breathing can ultimately lead to a iterative process of self-knowledge and self-awareness.
+Working on one’s health, concentration, mindfulness of breathing can ultimately lead to an iterative process of self-knowledge and self-awareness.
 This can free up mental space and foster balance, thus leading to perceptions which, in turn, can help a client discover their inner values and strengths.
 Working with dedicated tools (StrengthsFinder, DISC) as well as through powerful questions and prompts can take the clients to a position where emphasis can be put on strengths rather than weaknesses.
-Building strengths from talents and understanding natural patterns and behaviors can translate into increased energy and motivation to do well.
+Building strengths from talents and understanding natural patterns and behaviours can translate into increased energy and motivation to do well.

 Visualization and role plays are part of an envisioning process that can take the knowledge of the client’s values and talents into a higher platform, with a positive reframing of beliefs is achieved.
 New, empowering perspectives can help ideas, vision and dreams translate into goal-setting.